joezorry/AwesomeFoodList/README.md

 When that is done, the app should be search-able and you can save your favorites into the internal database for offline viewing.

+### Unlicense

+This code is distrubuted with UNLICENSE.